kleinfreund/balatrolator/README.md

 Score calculator for [Balatro](https://www.playbalatro.com/).

 Very much work in progress.
-There is no user interface of any kind, yet.
-I'm currently working on the math.
-If you're eager to contribute and/or learn, feel free to add a test case to `src/lib/balatro.test.ts`.
+There's a just about functional user interface (that's probably laden with bugs) that you can summon by running `npm start` (see CONTRIBUTING.md for details).

 ## Plans